BZoennchen/supercollider-book/chapters/sounddesign/math/fourier.md

 In *Fourier analysis* we decompose functions depending on space or **time** into functions depending on spatial frequency or **temporal frequency**.
 It provides a way to measure the strengths of individual components of a harmonic signal.
-It starts with a time domain signal $y(t)$ and interprets it as a kind of recipe describing the spectral components and their strength that must be combined in order to preduce the corresponding frequency domain signal $Y(f)$.
+It starts with a time domain signal $y(t)$ and interprets it as a kind of recipe describing the spectral components and their strength that must be combined in order to produce the corresponding frequency domain signal $Y(f)$.

 ## Fourier Transform